 Request: mode property

-read-only property of the Request
+The mode read-only property of the Request

-interface contains the mode of the request (e.g., cors
+interface contains the mode of the request (e.g., cors,

-.)
+no-cors, same-origin, navigate or websocket.)
 This is used

 to determine if cross-origin requests lead to valid responses, and which properties of the response are readable.